A Maximum Theorem for Incomplete Preferences: A Simple Maximum Theorem

-Every complete and continuous preference satisfies midpoint continuity.\footnote{If a preference is complete and continuous, its asymmetric part is open in $X \times X$.
-As a result, we can always take $\alpha = 0$ to satisfy the definition of midpoint continuity.} The following result establishes that a significant class of incomplete preferences also does:
+In fact, for complete preferences, midpoint continuity is strictly weaker than continuity.
+To see that continuity implies midpoint continuity, note that the asymmetric part of a complete and continuous preference is open in $X \times X$.
+As a result, we can always take $\alpha = 0$ to satisfy the definition of midpoint continuity.
+To see that the converse implication does not hold, it suffices to consider the preference on $X=[0,1]$ represented by the utility function